Visiting Bhutan in May: Best Weather and Top Places to Visit

 Beautiful Phobjikha Valley in May

-Best Things to Do in Bhutan in May
+More Things to Do for Visiting Bhutan in May

-Cycling in Bhutan is a popular pastime for both tourists and locals, and there are plenty of biking trails that run through the hills and valleys and dense forests across the country.
+Cycling in Bhutan is a popular pastime for both tourists and locals, and there are plenty of biking trails that run through the hills, valleys, and dense forests across the country.
 Mountain bikes can be hired easily in the major cities, and the most popular places for this adventure sport are in the Paro Valley, Phobjikha Valley, Punakha, and the Cheli la Pass.
-Alternatively, take the ride from Thimphu to Paro or Tango to Cheri, and enjoy the stunning scenery.
+You can also take on a longer ride from Thimphu to Paro or Tango to Cheri and enjoy the stunning scenery.

-May in Bhutan is still in the peak season of spring, which runs from March to the end of May, just before the monsoon begins.
+May in Bhutan is still in the peak season of Bhutan tourism, which runs from March to the end of May, just before the monsoon begins.
 The cost of the trip to Bhutan largely depends on how long you are staying, what type of hotel you want, and other factors.
-The basic cost of the tours starts at 250 US dollars per person per day, and increases if you opt for higher grade hotels and added extras.
-However, once you are paid for the tour, you will have few other expenses in Bhutan.
-The cost of the tour is all-inclusive, and covers your hotel food, guide, transport, and almost everything you will need.

 Book Your Bhutan Tour in May in Advance